There's a common problem with the BMW M50 engines as fitted to the E36 320i and 325i, and the E34 520i and 525i.

 The connector is located on the engine side/underside of the intake manifold almost opposite of where the air intake goes into the manifold.
 The connector is held in place by a clip only on one side.

 For replacement the part numbers are below.
 Note that there are different part numbers for pre and post February 1992 models.
 My car was a 1991 model and I don't know if the problem effects the post February 1992 models, or possibly even the M52 engine too.
-I also don't know if the later part is improved and interchangeable.
+The newer part looks the same except for the end that goes into the manifold, so presumably, it has been improved, but I do not know if they are interchangeable.
 Do you know?
 Please leave a comment.

 Connector, up to 02/1992 11611730265